 The answer is that each prayer, of each person, is another step closer to the way things are meant to be.
 A King without a castle, a King without a throne, is a King with a kingdom that is incomplete.
 As dedicated and loyal servants to G-d, this should be unsettling.
-The job of the Jew in this
+The job of the Jew in this world is to build that kingdom of G-d.

-Israel tried passing some new laws.
-If a child does not show up in kindergarten or first grade for the first hour of school, the teacher is responsible for calling the parent to find out where the child is.
-This is meant to be a precaution taken to prevent the type of tragedy that has, unfortunately, struck all too often lately.
-Good hearted, loving parents, due to the hustle and bustle of life, forget their kids in the car as they start their day at work.
-If the parent gets a phone call from the kindergarten teacher, the Ganennet, within the first hour, asking the parent where the child is, there is a better world is to build that kingdom of G-d.
 How?
 Just by sincerely asking G-d to allow the Final Redemption to happen.
 Each time we say Amen Yehei Shemei Rabba, May the Great Name of G-d be blessed forever and ever, we are pledging allegiance to that Kingdom.
 And each time we say those words by Kaddish in synagogue, G-d cries and wails, "Woe is to Me, that I allowed the gentiles to destroy the Temple, and exiled My Nation from the Land."